World War II: Western Allies Drive into Germany (April 1945)

 The Ruhr Pocket (April 1-21)

+The great prize immediately east of the Rhine was the Ruhr--the ibdustrial heart of Germany.
+And herec was located about 430,000 German soldiers of Army Group B (Heeresgruppe B) which consisted of 21 divisions.
+This was the Wehrmach's last significant force in the west.
+While a substantial force, the Wehrmacht at this stage of the War was largely immobile.
+The Allies decided to avoid the heavily wooded Ruhr region in the center of their lines, apparently learning from the experience in the H�rtgen Forrest.
+After crossing the Rhine, the first Allied objective was the Ruhr.
 The Ruhr was the industrial hearland of Germany.
 The Ruhr had been heavily damaged by the strategic bombing campaign, but some factories were still functioning.
 Without the Ruhr, Germany could not wage war.
 After crossing the Rhine Allied forces rush to surroud the Ruhr.
-British and Canadian units which crossed in the north movd south and American units who crossed in the south moved north.
-The U.S. First and Ninth Armies within days of crossing the Rhine executed a giant pincer moveement, linking up at Lippstadt (April 1).
-The Wehrmacht at this stage of the War was largely immombile.
-The action cut off the about 430,000 German soldiers of Army Group B (Heeresgruppe B) which consisted of 21 divisions.
-This was the Wehrmach's last significant force in the west.
-Montgomery drive his Nritish and Canadian forces east.
-Frech and Am=erican forces also headed east, but the 1st and 9th American Armies proceeded to reduce the Ruhr Pocket.
-The coordinatedoperations to take the Pocket section by section.
+British and Canadian units crossed in the north and American units crossed in the south.
+Imeeduiately after crossingb the Rhine, the Allied forces drove eastward into the Reich, encountering only limited resistance.
+The U.S. First and Ninth Armies within days of crossing the Rhine executed a giant pincer moveement.
+The American First and Third Armies drove eastward south of the Ruhr.
+The First Army then shifted north through Giessen and Marburg to make contact at Paderborn and Lippstadt with the American northern pincer (April 1).
+Montgomery drove his British and Canadian forces east.
+Frech and American forces also headed east, but the 1st and 9th American Armies proceeded to reduce the Ruhr Pocket.
+The coordinated operations to take the Pocket section by section.
 They succeeded in dividing the Pocket into a western and easter section (April 12).
 The maller, eastern section surrendered (April 13).
 General Bayerlein unconditionally surrender the LIII Armee Korps (April 16).
 He called further fighting futile and would result in "useless bloodshed."
 The larger western section held out a few more days, but surrendered (April 18-21).
 The commander Field Marshall Walther Model did not believe German Field Marshall's surrendered.
 He shot himself in a forest south of Duisburg.
 More than 325,000 German soldiers surrendered in the Ruhr Pocket.
 The American First Army then moved further east toward Kassel and Leipzig.
 German POWs were confined in the Rheinwiesenlager.
 The task of caring for such a sizeable number of men proved daunting.
-There were deaths from starvation and exposure.
+There were some deaths from starvation and exposure.

-The Sixth Army in the South
+Devers: 6th Army Group in the South (March-April 1945)

 Eisenhower Leaves Berlin to the Soviets